tdwg/bdq/tg2/_review/docs/bdqtest/index.md

 The `bdqffdq:hasAuthoritiesDefaults` data property MAY be used without corresponding `bdqffdq:Arguments` and `bdqffdq:Parameters` when a Test is not parameterized, but a `bdq:sourceAuthority` is mentioned within a `bdqffdq:hasExpectedResponse` for the `bdqffdq:Specification` and the `bdqffdq:hasAuthoritiesDefaults` provides details on this `sourceAuthority`.
 This usage allows for simpler and easier-to-read expected responses.

-Section [2.3.2 Reading a Specification](../guide/implementers/index.md#232-reading-a-specification) of the [BDQ Implementer's Guide](../guide/implementers/index.md) contains additional guidance for handling parameters in BDQ Test `Implementations`.
+Section [2.3.2 Reading a Specification (non-normative)](../guide/implementers/index.md#232-reading-a-specification-non-normative) of the [BDQ Implementer's Guide](../guide/implementers/index.md) contains additional guidance for handling parameters in BDQ Test `Implementations`.

 #### 3.3.1 Parameter Examples (non-normative)